Total Reality: Plot

-Wingate receives a signal from Tunis and Norris’s bio-trackers from inside an old warehouse.
+Wingate receives a signal from Tunis and Norris's bio-trackers from inside an old warehouse.
 Frankel finds the bio-trackers in a wooden chest as Tunis and Norris have managed to remove them.
 Unfortunately, as soon as Frankel opens the chest, they self-destruct, killing him.

 John Bridges is nearly killed in an explosion, and Cathy becomes the main suspect.
 The police turn up, and Rand and Wingate help Cathy escape.
-Rand sends Cathy back to their ship, and goes on alone with Cathy to catch Tunis.
+Rand sends Wingate back to their ship, and goes with Cathy to catch Tunis.

 Congressman Jerry meets up with John Bridges to talk about his book.
 Jerry is running for Senate next year and he needs additional support.
 Jerry blackmails John about his tax debts and money laundering to get his support.

 Rand and Cathy go and visit John Bridges, as Rand knows that Tunis may be near.
 They take out the security guards and confront John.
 Rand is about to kill John, but Cathy persuades him not to.
 Instead, they go in search of Congressman Jerry.

 However, Tunis finds Jerry first and kidnaps him.
 Tunis plans to replicate himself into the image of Jerry, so he can run for president.
 Rand and Cathy find Tunis, and they have a gunfight.
 Jerry is killed, potentially changing the future forever, and Tunis manages to escape taking Cathy as a hostage.
 Rand finds them on a bridge, and kills Tunis.
 Cathy escapes by jumping over the side of the bridge into the river and Rand follows.
-Meanwhile Wingate gets back to the ship and takes off, leaving Rand stuck in 1998.
+Meanwhile, Wingate gets back to the ship and takes off, leaving Rand stuck in 1998.

-Rand’s bio-implant blows up as his 48-hour mission time has come to an end.
+Rand's bio-implant blows up as his 48-hour mission time has come to an end.
 Cathy is arrested by the FBI and tries to explain that she is innocent and that Rand and Tunis came from the future.
 They believe her and all charges are dropped.

 Wingate returns to the future, but all the space stations have disappeared.
 Her ship is picked up by another large space cruiser which has come from Earth.
 In this new reality, there has been no war and Earth was never destroyed.